sagaxyz/helper-tools/README.md

-# internal-tools
+# helper-tools

-This repo contains some internal tools, scripts etc.
+This repository contains some helper tools, scripts etc.

+- gcp-ssc-scripts - bash scripts to simplify SSC full nodes deployment

+More tools will be added in the future.